Sunday of Week 1 of Advent (Year A)

 The Second Reading and the Gospel emphasise that we must prepare for that final coming of Jesus, whatever form it is going to take.
 The first coming of Jesus in Bethlehem is to help us prepare for this final coming.

 We really need this warning.
-On the one hand, we do not like to think too much about how or when we will leave this world.
-But, it is a fact.
+On the one hand, we do not like to think too much about how or when we will leave this world, but it is a fact.
 It is the one future fact of our lives of which we can be absolutely certain.
 There are people who are very afraid to die and who do not even want the subject raised.
 Today’s Scripture wants to remind us of the final purpose of our lives.

 Many of us are like the people mentioned in today’s Gospel: